Fire Destroyed N902.1m Properties in Katsina Central Market, Says Committee

 By Francis Sardauna

-Dandagoro, while submitting the committee’s report to Governor Aminu Bello Masari at the Government House Wednesday, said poor and rampant electricity connections were responsible for the inferno.
+Dandagoro, who submitted the committee’s report to Governor of Katsina State, Mr. Aminu Bello Masari, at the Government House yesterday, said poor and rampant electricity connections were responsible for the inferno.

 He explained that 685 traders were directly affected by the disaster, while 605 shops were destroyed and 59 traders that were on attachment were also affected by the fire incident.

-“The administrative committee based on its findings, has attributed poor and rampant connection of electricity cumbered with the materials sold that have violated the standard regulations in engineering to causes of this fire incident.”
+“The administrative committee based on its findings blamed poor and rampant connection of electricity cumbered with the materials sold that has violated the standard regulations in engineering to causes of this fire incident,” he said.

 According to the governor, the civil servants and political appointees consumed about 80 per cent of the state resources and there was need for them to contribute for the assistance of the affected traders.